Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: Introduction

+The difficulty of finding short vectors in lattices of dimension $\ge 500$ already serves as the hard underlying problem behind other cryptosystems, and indeed $\delta=.278$ is close to the limit of known experiments in \cite{BD,BM,Wong}.\footnote{It follows that it is important to distinguish between theoretical ranges of applicability of Coppersmith's method, and the practical ranges that they could possibly be applied to (in light of the difficulty of lattice basis reduction in large dimensions).}

-Is there a barrier from algebraic independence that creeps in before the theoretical upper bound is reached?
-If so, how does one estimate the true range of validity of the attack?
+Thus implementing lattice-based attacks can itself face impractically difficult problems even in ranges covered by theoretical guarantees.
+It is therefore natural to ask the following questions: \begin{enumerate} \item[{\bf Q1.}] Can one practically solve small-exponent RSA instances for $\delta$ significantly larger than the experiments reported in \cite{BD,BM,Wong}? \item[{\bf Q2.}] Is there a barrier from algebraic independence that creeps in before the theoretical upper bound is reached?
+If so, how does one estimate the true range of validity of the attack? \item[{\bf Q3.}] How can Coppersmith's method be modified to reduce the size of the matrices (and their entries) involved?
+It has long been considered to look at sublattices, but what are the optimal sublattices to choose? \end{enumerate}